chromium/chromium/tools/rust/README.md

   more sources to the GN rules than is necessary in this case.
 It's best to point to the directory of the module root (where the `lib.rs` or `mod.rs` is located).
+* Download the roll CL (on Gerrit, click on the 3 dots in the upper right corner and click on "Download patch").
 * Find the failing build target crate's rules in `//build/rust/std/gnrt_config.toml`.
 The failing crate in the above example is `libstd.rlib`, so we want the `[crate.std]` section of the config file.